alokyadavnp/BaghLearn/README.md

       * If you want to keep the default login screen in Ubuntu 18.04: select gdm3.

    4. Once the installation is complete, restart your system.
 At the login screen, click on the Ubuntu symbol in LightDM or gear symbol in GDM.

+Unity on Windows 10.

+ 1. Go to Unity’s Download Page and click “Download Installer for Windows”.
+A UnityDownloadAssistant-x.x.exe file should be downloaded to your “Downloads” folder (where x.x is the current Unity version)